audeering/auglib/docs/install.rst

 :class:`auglib.transform.AMRNB`,
 requires ``ffmpeg``
 with support for the AMR-NB format.
-Under Ubuntu 22.04 this can be achieved by:
+Under Ubuntu this can be achieved by:

 .. code-block:: bash

-    $ sudo apt install ffmpeg libavcodec-extra58
+    $ sudo apt install ffmpeg libavcodec-extra

-On older or newer distributions, the package might be named
-``libavcodec-extra57``,
-``libavcodec-extra59``,
-and so on.

 :class:`auglib.transform.CompressDynamicRange`
 requires ``sox``,